Looking for more personalized help, or ready to get started?

-The actual number of attacks and their costs are much higher, with many organisations choosing to handle things internally to avoid any public or stakeholder backlash that could damage their reputation.
+The actual number of attacks and their costs are much higher, with many organizations choosing to handle things internally to avoid any public or stakeholder backlash that could damage their reputation.
 According to Statista, 2017 had an estimated 184 million attacks.

 Once ransomware has successfully infected your computer systems, the individual behind the attack will then demand a ransom (hence the name) to relinquish all access to, and control of, your systems or decrypt your data.
-Some types of ransomware include crypto malware, lockers, scareware, Doxware (leakware) and Ransom-as-a-service (RaaS).
+Some types of ransomware include: crypto malware, lockers, scareware, Doxware (leakware) and Ransom-as-a-service (RaaS).

-These cybercriminals usually launch such attacks from afar and demand untraceable, non-refundable payments in the form of cryptocurrencies such as bitcoins.
+These cybercriminals usually launch such attacks from afar and demand untraceable, non-refundable payments in the form of cryptocurrencies such as Bitcoin.
 In some latest ransomware attacks, the criminals have gone a step further to ask for payment in the form of gift cards such as Google Play or Apple iTunes, which can later be converted into merchandise or cash.

 Unfortunately, successful ransomware attacks rarely leave digital evidence behind that can be used to trace the perpetrators or recover the monies paid out.
 Furthermore, there is no guarantee that your data will be decrypted in full even if you pay the ransom.

-The first incident can be dated back to 1989 when, supposedly, a Harvard-educated biologist infected the computers of several attendees of the WHO’s internal AIDS conference.
+The first ransomware incident can be dated back to 1989 when, supposedly, a Harvard-educated biologist infected the computers of several attendees of the WHO’s internal AIDS conference.
 From the mid-2000s, cybercriminals have become more creative with their attacks, and after 2012, ransomware spread globally with the use of asymmetric RSA encryption.

 Today, ransomware varieties have become increasingly advanced when it comes to their capabilities for encrypting files, evading detection, spreading across systems, and coercing ransoms from users.
 The new age of attacks involves advanced development techniques such as the use of crypters to make reverse-engineering extremely difficult, or the use of advanced distribution efforts including pre-built infrastructures that widely and easily distribute new varieties.